oracle-samples/maa/private_dns_views_for_dr/README.md

     - Add the private view to the secondary VCN's DNS resolver:
         - Click in SECONDARY VCN > Click in th "DNS resolver" resource
         - Add the DNS private view to the list of the prviate views.
 This way, the hosts in the secondary VCN, will resolve the names of primary midtier hosts using that private view.
-    - Validate the resolution in the SECONDARY hosts, by doing ping and nslookup of the PRIMARY midtir hostnames.
+    - Validate the resolution in the SECONDARY hosts, by running nslookup of the PRIMARY midtir hostnames.
 They must be resolved with the equivalent SECONDARY IPs.
-NOTE: to make sure that DNS resolution is used for these names, you can make sure that the aliases do not exist in the /etc/hosts file of the midtiers.
 </details>

 ## Authors and acknowledgment